 Depending on the quantity and drying cycle, the heat pump dryer will dry slower than the resistance machine (the two above).
 However, in practice, it does not affect much because we often plan to do laundry according to the plan, only need to urgently need a few laundry items, after drying, then wear them immediately.
 I switched from a vented dryer to a heat pump without any problems.

 According to my research, heat pump drying is slower than vent drying from 15 to 20 minutes.

 Because the temperature entering the drum can be controlled and maintained at a low level, heat pump dryers do not wrinkle and damage clothes like dryers vent or condensate on top.
-You can roughly say that one side blows very hot and strong air into dry and the other side blows hot air and gently blows in to dry.
+You can roughly say that one side blows very hot and strong air into dry and the other side blows hot air and gently blows it to dry.

-Usually, heat pump dryers cost more, so manufacturers also equip additional technologies and solutions to make it better.
+Usually, heat pump dryers cost more, so manufacturers also equip additional technologies and solutions to make them better.
 For example, sensors to control the main temperature, amount of clothes, drying cycles suitable for a wider range of clothes.

 After all, I think the Vented dryer is still the most optimal solution in all aspects, which I recommend the most.
 Only if you don’t have space or can’t install an exhaust pipe, then you will consider a condenser or heat pump.

 Heat pump dryers have more technology, protect clothes, are less delicate, but on the contrary, they are much more expensive, drying a little longer.